Main / Edit / History / / Users Area

 Of course more complex input requires more complex rules.
 So when you write such rules make sure:

 2. Be very careful and strict with allowed CSS styles - best - do not allow them or use very strict set of used styles.
-Remember CSS allows XSS injection as well using url() tags and is very "helpful" in creation of click-jacking attacks.
+Remember CSS allows XSS injection as well using url() tags and is very "helpful" in the creation of click-jacking attacks.

 CSS Styles